99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Metadata section to include arbitrary JSON or YAML objects thatprovide details about the template.
 - Parameters enable you to input custom values to your template each time you create or update a stack.
 - Conditions section contains statements that define the circumstances under which entities are created or configured

+CF Deploy a Lambda 2 options:
+- write the code directly inside the CloudFormation template in the json
+- Upload a ZIP file containing the function code to Amazon S3, then add a reference to it in an AWS::Lambda::Function

 # SQS
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/986a4ac4-0e84-4b1a-8731-f06774f3b7ae">